Welcome to Yinspire

 Where there is Yin, there is Yang.
 They exist in each other, and depend on each other.
 They are distinct yet related.

 Much of our lives are Yang – active, energetic, doing, outward.
-Yoga helps us balance this with the Yin aspects of life – stable, passive, nurturing, inward.
+Yoga helps us balance this with the Yin aspects of life – stable, passive, nurturing, inward, restorative.

 This is the heart of Yin Yoga, a quieter mostly floor based practice, less focused on exercise, and more focused on working with our lives, minds and bodies as we find them each day – maybe stress, anxiety, disappointments, aches, pains, bad backs, tummies.

-I am an Advanced Yin Yoga teacher, and currently run classes from two private studios on the Isle of Wight, one in Brading and one on the outskirts of Ryde (Rowborough, on Beaper Shute) – see Group Yoga Classes for information.
+I currently run classes from two private studios on the Isle of Wight, one in Brading Town Centre and one on the outskirts of Ryde/Brading at Rowborough (on Beaper Shute) – see Group Yoga Classes for information.
 You can book classes online, and the classes are suitable for all age ranges and abilities, all shapes and sizes, including beginners and older yogis.
-I will be adding Thursday lunchtime Chair Yoga classes and a Tuesday morning class from September 2016, and these can be booked now.

 If you are new to Yoga, why not try a free taster class with me?

 Nervous or unsure about starting Yoga?
 See my Common Questions – and beginners to Yoga are most welcome, we all started new once.
 Some people find a single Private Yoga Class a good introduction before joining a regular class – its not essential in any way though.

 There are mats and props for you to borrow in class, and I also have Yoga Mats and props for sale.